d-exclaimation/pioneer-hummingbird/README.md

 # Pioneer + Hummingbird Integration

 > **Warning**
-> This integration is still in heavy developmenet and may have some bugs and breaking changes.
+> This integration is still in heavy development and may have some bugs and breaking changes.

 ## Usage